Police shut down illegal ‘sideshow’ car rally on Santa Rosa streets

 An organized, illegal car rally, including “sideshow” stunts and street racing came to Santa Rosa late Saturday, involving about 100 cars and a few hundred people, resulting in three arrests, one pursuit and four dozen traffic citations but no injuries, Santa Rosa police reported Sunday.

-The gathering started about 11 p.m., and for the next four hours, multiple caravans of dozens of drivers moved from intersection to parking lot, predominantly in Roseland and the southwest area of Santa Rosa, but also heading into the east side of town, Santa Rosa police Sgt.
+The gathering started about 11 p.m., and for the next four hours, multiple caravans of dozens of drivers moved from intersections to parking lots, predominantly in Roseland and the southwest area of Santa Rosa, but also heading into the east side of town, Santa Rosa Police Sgt.
 Ryan Hepp said Sunday.

 “It was a very fluid event throughout with vehicles doing sideshows and doughnuts in a lot of different parking lots and intersections,” Hepp said.
 “Our job was trying to prevent them from getting settled into a space with a larger group.”

 Social media notices about the event had given Santa Rosa police a heads-up that drivers were looking to set up Saturday in Santa Rosa.
 Extra officers were on duty and about 20 Santa Rosa and CHP officers worked together for four hours to flush the drivers out.

 One erratic driver identified by police was spotted on Highway 12 in east Santa Rosa and pursued by a CHP officer at speeds exceeding 100 mph, CHP Sgt.
 Kevin Craig said.
 Officers and a CHP helicopter followed the driver for 34 miles until he pulled his 2006 Mazda sedan over in Marin County and surrendered.
 David Alvarez, 32, of San Mateo was arrested on suspicion of felony evading and violating his probation out of Alameda County.